 Classroom working walls and school displays will be used to support learning and to celebrate pupils’ achievements.

-Home tasks will be set on a regular basis approximately every other week.
+Home tasks will be set on a regular basis.
 It will extend and consolidate mathematical skills which have been introduced at school.
 The children will be asked to practise recalling their tables gradually from KS1 (2s, 5s and 10s) and more formally in KS2 so that by the end of Year 4 they are familiar with all tables up to 12 X 12 and are prepared for the Multiplication Tables (MTC) Check.
-Regular practise of KIRFs and use of games such as TT Rockstars will be encouraged at home.
+Regular practise recalling key facts and use of games such as TT Rockstars will be encouraged at home.

 Formal Written Calculations Formal written calculations will be introduced during Year 2 and they will begin to be adopted by pupils.